 P.S.: Do please eat something, poor starved thing that you are!
 Remember, you aren’t entirely recovered yet.

 Sherlock rolls his eyes as he runs a hand through his tousled curls.
 Another lodger.
 Great.
 Exactly what he needs.
-He must have deleted the information, because he does dimly remember Mrs. Turner mentioning it.
-It seemed unimportant at the time, though.
+He must have deleted the information, because only dimly he remembers Mrs. Turner mentioning it.
+It seemed unimportant at the time.
 Blast.

 He enjoys the relative peace and quiet of this place as a respite from the people-infested anthill that’s the Park, and now an invasion is imminent.
 His room is tiny, he needs the additional space of the formerly spare room for experiments to take his mind of cribs and cyphers.
 And where and when is he supposed to practise his violin?
 It’s doubtful his new neighbour will appreciate the musical interludes at odd hours.
 His two landladies are sound sleepers and moreover occupy a somewhat separate part of the house.
 They usually don’t complain as long as he leaves out the more modern and experimental tunes and plays the odd Ivor Novello song for them to coo and sigh over.